Davide Bettella: Atalanta

 On 29 June 2018, he signed a contract with Atalanta, with Inter holding option to re-purchase his rights.
 He made several bench appearances for the squad in the first half of the 2018–19 Serie A season.

 Loan to Pescara

 On 14 January 2019, he joined Serie B club Pescara on loan until June 2020.

 He made his Serie B debut for Pescara on 22 April 2019 in a game against Carpi, as a starter.

 Monza

 On 11 September 2020, Bettella joined Serie B side Monza on loan until 30 June 2022, with option and conditional obligation to purchase.
 He scored his first goals on 19 December, in the form of a brace, against his former club Pescara; despite his two goals, Monza lost 3–2 away from home.
 Following Monza's Serie A promotion on 29 May 2022, Bettella's obligation for purchase clause was triggered.

 Loan to Palermo

 On 19 August 2022, newly-promoted Serie B club Palermo announced the signing of Bettella on a loan deal with an option to buy.

+Frosinone

+On 30 August 2024, Bettella joined Frosinone for one season, with the club holding an option to extend.

+Catanzaro

+On 30 July 2025, Bettella signed a two-season contract with Catanzaro.